 Under the Hood

 The 5.0-liter V-8 in the G500 produces 292 horsepower and 336 pounds-feet of torque.
 An electronically controlled seven-speed automatic transmission sends the power to a full-time four-wheel-drive system with a Low range, which offers shift-on-the-fly operation at up to 15 mph.
-The G55 AMG's supercharged 5.5-liter V-8 cranks out 469 hp and 516 pounds-feet of torque.
+The G55 AMG's supercharged 5.5-liter V-8 cranks out 469 hp and 516 pounds-feet of torque and is mated to a five-speed automatic transmission.

 Antilock brakes have electronic brake-force distribution and brake assist for automatic full-power braking in panic stops.
 Mercedes-Benz's Electronic Stability Program and side curtain airbags are standard.